cpplibv/libv/LIBV-TODO.md

 app.vm4_viewer: implement a small light gui app to provide guidance to GUI development app.vm4_viewer: display statistics of texture density and estimated texture pixel world space size

-libv.math: create vec_fwd and mat_fwd headers
 libv.sig: merge back the sig codebase rework a lighter version of the lib libv.gl: move glew init into GL (with the ability to optionally disable it with a constructor argument)

-libv.ui: 2Dify UI: layout only makes sense in 2D, this does not forbids 3D element nor 3D layers not 3D positions, but layouts makes no sense in 3D 99.99% of the cases | positions are 3D sizes are 2D and maybe 3D normals (?) | normal is not necessary per component, its enough to have one on the "tilting" container libv.ui.layout: size over 100% is not an error libv.glr: layout_to_string.hpp stream_struct_name test / use #include <boost/type_index.hpp> boost::typeindex::type_id_with_cvr<T>.pretty_name()
+libv.ui: 2Dify UI: layout only makes sense in 2D, this does not forbids 3D element nor 3D layers nor 3D positions, but layouts makes no sense in 3D 99.99% of the cases | positions are 3D sizes are 2D and maybe 3D normals (?) | normal is not necessary per component, its enough to have one on the "tilting" container libv.ui.layout: size over 100% is not an error libv.glr: (?) (if passible) std140 implementation should be moved to libv.gl libv.glr: layout_to_string.hpp stream_struct_name test / use #include <boost/type_index.hpp> boost::typeindex::type_id_with_cvr<T>.pretty_name()

 libv.ui: lua binding | or rather a lua component or prototype parsing